 - contribute to social movements

-This work is a response to Frantz Fanon’s call for a Psychology that commits to transforming the world, more than knowing it; to revolution, more than description; to creating possibilities, more than exhausting them.
+This work is a response to Frantz Fanon’s call for transforming the world, more than knowing it; for revolution, more than description; for creating possibilities, more than exhausting them.

 It has emerged from our involvement in over three dozen evaluations in New York City, Washington DC, London and Bristol, including through our leadership of a final year module – ‘Praxis’ – for Clinical and Community Psychology students at the University of East London.